mickfuzz/phd4/_archive/2024-6-1-Introduction.md

 However the practical and and cultural difficulties of undertaking a project-based approach withing the curriculum are significant.
 Factors of difficulties associated with technology projects compound difficulties.

-In this research I made the decisions not to focus on the adaptation  of a  informal club approach to the restrictions of in-school classes but rather instead to embrace key elements of it and to explore processes in situ.
+In this research I made the decisions not to focus on the adaptation of a  informal club approach to the restrictions of in-school classes but rather instead to embrace key elements of it and to explore processes in situ
+My involvement with home ed networks stemmed from University outreach work.

 While the context of home education is not a core to the goals of this research it is important to situate this study accurately.

 **Outline of the home eduction context of this study:** The processes and motivations driving of home education are varied [@fensham-smith_invisible_2021].
 Classic ideas of reasons for HE include pedagogy and ideology [@galen_home_1991] [@rothermel_can_2003], and often both.
-My involvement with home ed networks stemmed from University outreach work.
-In the following section I draw on relevant research to identify characteristics and motivations of the networks and families that I tapped into.

 - Unschooling, Holt, drawing out interests of children in everyday activities and facilitating learning around that [@gray_challenges_2013]
 - Webs of learning Illich - home ed families active in identifying networks to tap into [@doroudi_relevance_2023] has a relevance with social networking groups and email lists used by home educators to share and align activities.